margelo/react-native-skottie/README.md

 ### Community Discord

-[Join the Margelo Community Discord](https://discord.gg/6CSHz2qAvA) to chat about react-native-fast-tflite or other Margelo libraries.
+[Join the Margelo Community Discord](https://discord.gg/6CSHz2qAvA) to chat about react-native-skottie or other Margelo libraries.

 ### Adopting at scale